saybaar/gabc-converter/README.md

 gabc-converter is a command-line tool to convert gabc files to JSON or Lilypond.
 It provides a basic interface to functions in the [gabc-parser](https://github.com/saybaar/gabc-parser) Rust library.

 ## Build and installation
 To build and install this program, you will need the Rust programming language and its build tool, cargo.
 See [rustup.rs](https://rustup.rs/) to install them.
-Rust will require

 Clone this repository with `git clone https://github.com/saybaar/gabc-converter.git`.